felipesenam/cmakefile/README.md

 # cmakefile

-A convenient, full-customizable Makefile for C and C++ projects.
+Simple and convenient, full-customizable Makefile for C and C++ projects.

+Works for both Linux and Windows!